insovs/Optimization-Windows/Peripherals/USB/Root HUB/README.md

-# USB Hub Power Management (Disable Selective Suspend etc Features)
+# USB Hub Power Management (Disable Selective Suspend)

 **Eliminates USB power-saving features on all hubs and controllers to ensure stable, uninterrupted and low-latency connections.**